dtrckd/pymake/README.md

 * **Script** : There are two scripts :
     + a fit script that builds the index of the *input data*,
     + a search script that returns relevant documents, given a *query*.
-* Experiment Parameters are defined in the attribute `_default_expe` in each scripts.
+* Experiment **Spec** are defined individually for each scripts in the attribute `_default_expe` in the class headers.

-Setup the experiment (needed just once) :
+Setup the experiment (needed just once).
+You may first need to clone the repo:

 ```bash
 cd repo/docsearch/